zaksabeast/PokemonRNGGuides/guides/Citra and 3DS/CitraRNG Setup.md

 ### Setting up CitraRNG

 Python 3.9 needs to be installed for CitraRNG to work.
-Python also needs to be added to your `Path` or else the command will not be recognized.
-If it's not installed then it can be added by editing the installation.
+Python also needs to be added to your `PATH` or else the command will not be recognized.
+To add Python to your `PATH` make sure to check the box in the installer.

 1. Open a command prompt anywhere and type `pip install pyside2`.

    - This may need administration privileges

 2. Copy all the .py files in the CitraRNG folder into `<your Citra directory>/scripting`.

-3. Open Citra and your Gen 7 Pokémon game, and load your save file.
+3. Open Citra and your Gen 7 Pokémon game, then load your save file.

    - [This](https://citra-emu.org/wiki/dumping-save-data-from-a-3ds-console/) has instructions for dumping and loading your save file from the 3DS

 4. Double-click the citrarng.py file to run the script.

 ```